-Mankind Is Capable Of Such Wonderful Dreams, But Also Of Such Dark Nightmares.
+Man Is Capable Of Wonderful Dreams, But Also Dark Nightmares.

 For a number of years I would choose a family holiday around where my young daughter wanted to visit.
 Usually they would revolve around some school project she was involved with.
 When studying the Romans, we ended up in Rome, during an art project, Barcelona to visit Anton Gaudi’s work.